ntorrie/calval/README.md

 the flagging and visualization of validation data collected during quality assurance testing of CMAR Coastal Monitoring Program sensors.
-Sensor testing occurs prior to sensor deployment to ensure sensors are recording within an appropriate range.
+Sensor testing occurs prior to sensor deployment to ensure sensors are recording within an appropriate range for each variable.
 Testing is repeated after sensors are retrieved from deployment to check for sensor drift and biofouling impacts.

 `calval` is compatible with the following sensor models: